h2oai/h2o-health/docs/epidemiology/covid_19_hospital_occupancy_simulator/charts.md

 # :material-chart-box-outline: Charts

 You can understand a projection through several interactive and simple charts.
-The following charts are available when a simulation generates a projection:
+The following charts are available when a simulation generates a [simulation-based projection](./terminology.md#simulation-based-projection):

 - [New COVID Cases: 4-Weeks Projection (county-level)](#new-covid-cases-4-weeks-projection-county-level)
 - [Occupancy and admissions, non-ICU](#occupancy-and-admissions-non-icu)